 - be an effective and self-aware independent learner.

 This module will be taught over 22 weeks with 5 hours contact per week.

 Scope and syllabus

-Each year a selection of texts is made to form the basis for the study of Arabic at an advanced level; the selection is determined in part by the composition of the class and the standards of the students and in part by the aims defined for this course.
+Each year a selection of texts is made to form the basis for the study of Arabic at an advanced level; the selection is determined in part by the composition of the class and the standards of the students and in part by the aims defined for this module.
 The overall aim is to advance students' skills to a point where they can be seen to possess a good command of Arabic worthy of a graduate of the University.

 Emphasis is placed on writing and composition on a variety of themes.
 This is achieved through setting homework twice a week, teachers' correction of compositions (individually) and discussing samples of the group's work which appear relevant to all students.
 Individual questions are answered out of class or at the end of class.

 Reading skills are also developed through rigorous practice of reading: the text is read out for the class in advance; students are asked to prepare the text for the following class; each student is asked to read part of the text and discuss its meaning; questions about style, grammar, syntax, and vocabulary are asked; a selection of important topics is then built up in order for them to be discussed at length by the teacher when a sufficient set of examples has been collected from the variety of texts discussed in class.